When being offered a 12 month tenancy, the accommodation provider may include a summer concession or retainer for July and August.

-If you have been offered a rent free or half rent summer concession, then you have a legal right to access the property from the start date of your tenancy, and many students choose to store belongings in the property until they return to commence their studies in September.
+A summer concession is usually when you either don't have to pay rent or only half rent for the summer months.
+You have a legal right to access the property from the start date of your tenancy, and many students choose to store belongings in the property until they return to commence their studies in September.
 If you wish to live in the property over the summer months, then you may be asked to pay full rent.

 Since the introduction of the Tenant Fees Act 2019 there have been concerns raised as to whether a retainer might be considered a Prohibited Payment.
 The Property Redress Scheme has recently expressed a view (see below) that rent or a retainer should not be charged where access to the property is denied.
 On this basis, in July 2022 we have advised LSH Accredited landlords and letting agents to have any relevant clauses in their tenancy agreements assessed.
 The Redress Schemes only relate to letting agents and any consideration of clauses within the agreements of landlords would need to be taken through Trading Standards.
 This decision does not constitute legal precedent but should you be offered such a clause we can offer support in addressing the issue with your landlord/agent.

 Property adverts listed on this website will detail whether these options are available.

 The Property Redress Scheme - view on retainers